for Veterans and the Public

 - Learn as much as you can about HIV/AIDS.

 - Get your questions answered by your VA health care provider.

 - Talk with your friends, family members, and health care providers.

 - Help others who are in the same situation, such as by volunteering at an HIV/AIDS service organization.
 This may empower you and lessen your feelings of fear.

-- Talk to your doctor about medicines for anxiety if the feelings don't lessen with time or if they get worse.
+- Talk to your doctor about medicines or other treatments for anxiety if the feelings don't lessen with time or if they get worse.